Fellowships & Scholarships

 Award Details

 Students accepted into the program are expected to prepare for their summer research project during the Spring semester (e.g. reading scientific papers to learn about the research project, getting trained on procedures), and will need to spend some time in the Fall semester preparing to present their work.
 Participants will formally present their work as a talk and/or poster at a Research Symposium during the Fall semester.
-In many instances, research results may be suitable for regional or national conferences and or a publication.
+In many instances, research results may be suitable for regional or national conferences and or publications.

 Internal Award